Tanay5127/Hand_gesture/README.md

 1. Run the Script: Execute the script to capture video from the webcam.
 2. Perform Gesture: Place your hand inside the defined rectangle area and perform the gesture with three or more defects (e.g., extending three or more fingers).
 3. Observe Action: The script will press the 'space' key when the gesture is detected.
-4. Exit**: Press 'q' to quit the video feed and close the application.
+4. Exit: Press 'q' to quit the video feed and close the application.

 ## Summary
 This project provides a basic framework for gesture recognition and can be extended with more complex gesture detection and actions.
 It demonstrates the use of computer vision techniques for real-time hand gesture recognition and interaction with the system.